ac8ai/langtree/docs/internal/COMPREHENSIVE_GUIDE.md

 - `outputs` = Data flows directly without LLM processing → Goes to "Outputs" section of target prompt
 - `value` = LLM generates content that becomes the variable → LLM execution result
 - `prompt` = Data flows TO LLM as context → Goes to "Context" section of target prompt
-- `task` = References to other nodes in DPCL tree → Builds execution dependencies
+- `task` = References to other nodes in LangTree DSL tree → Builds execution dependencies

 ---